-If you are playing in the winter, however, spin don’t matter as much thanks to course conditions, therefor these low compression “Cold Weather” golf balls are perfect.
-If you just so happen to be in the market for some of these balls, then you will want to take a look at this list of the top five best cold weather golf balls available today.
+If you are playing in the winter, however, spin don’t matter as much thanks to course conditions, therefore these low compression “Cold Weather” golf balls are perfect.
+If you just so happen to be in the market for some of these balls, then you will want to take a look at this list of the best cold weather golf balls available today.

 Does A Golf Ball Go Further In Cold Weather?

 No, it’s actually the opposite.
 A golf ball flies less far in cold weather because a colder club and golf ball have worse energy transfer, resulting in more of your swing speed being lost.
 Cold air also has a higher density than warm air, which increases drag and brings your golf ball down sooner.
 Finally, ball compression is affected by temperature and will negatively affect the energy the ball is able to absorb.